some-ip-com/open-someip-spec/src/someip-sd.rst

 * TTL shall not be set to 0x000000 since this is considered to be the Stop entry for this entry.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_683
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+Publish Eventgroup Entries shall reference an IPv4 and/or IPv6 Endpoint Option if the Events of the Eventgroup are served via multicast or broadcast.

 .. heading:: Stop Publish Eventgroup Entry
     :id: feat_req_someipsd_232
     :layout: focus